Madrid Night Life

 There’s a real ‘coffee culture’ in Madrid.
 If you’re not up for a mad night out, it’s nice to sit in a cosy coffee bar and watch the world go by.
 Personally, even though I think it’s a tad over-priced, I adore Starbucks.

-Starbucks are everywhere, so you won’t walk more than 5 minutes in the centre without finding one.
-The combination of a hot frothy coffee, a huge comfy armchair and the sophisticated music in the background make Starbucks very popular.
+Starbucks are everywhere, so you won't walk more than 5 minutes in the centre without finding one.
+The combination of a hot frothy coffee, a comfy armchair and the sophisticated music in the background make Starbucks popular.

 The Tapas Trail